Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Dynamic Instantiation Analysis

 The average hit rate during the transient period is given by one minus the average transient period insertion rate, minus the average probability that a requested object is not present in the cache and should not be inserted.
-Recall that the cache receives up-to-date state information when instantiated, and caches a requested object not present in the cache whenever that object should be in (or be put in) the cache according to its state information.
-Therefore, a requested object is not present in the cache and should not be inserted, if and only if it would not be in the cache and would not be inserted into the cache on this request with an always-on cache.
+Recall that the cache receives up-to-date state information when instantiated, \revthree{and caches a requested object not present in the cache whenever that object should be in (or be put in) the cache according to its state information.}{and a requested object is cached according to this state information.} Therefore, a requested object is not present in the cache and should not be inserted, if and only if it would not be in the cache and would not be inserted into the cache on this request with an always-on cache.
 The probability of this case is equal to one minus the hit rate for an always-on cache minus the insertion rate for an always-on cache.
-The above implies that the average hit rate during the transient period, $\bar{H}_{\textrm{transient}}$, is given by the always-on cache hit rate (in~(\ref{khit})) plus the always-on cache insertion rate (in~(\ref{kins})) minus the average transient period insertion rate $\bar{I}_{\textrm{transient}}$.
-Under the assumption that $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t \geq L$, it is then straightforward to combine $\bar{H}_{\textrm{transient}}$ with the always-on hit rate from Section~\ref{alwaysonanalysis} to obtain $\bar{H}_{t_a : t_d}$.
+The above implies that the average hit rate during the transient period, $\bar{H}_{\textrm{transient}}$, is given by the always-on cache hit rate (in~(\ref{khit})) plus the always-on cache insertion rate (in~(\ref{kins})) minus the average transient period insertion rate \revthree{$\bar{I}_{\textrm{transient}}$.}{$\bar{I}_{\textrm{transient}}$; i.e., $\bar{H}_{\textrm{transient}} = H + I - A/L$.} Under the assumption that $\int_{t_a}^{t_d} \lambda (t) \textrm{d}t \geq L$, it is then straightforward to combine $\bar{H}_{\textrm{transient}}$ with the always-on hit rate \revthree{from Section~\ref{alwaysonanalysis}}{(in (\ref{khit}))} to obtain $\bar{H}_{t_a : t_d}$.

-Consider now \revrev{}{approximations for} the case of $W = L$ and a Zipf object popularity distribution.
-For $\alpha = 1$ and $k=2$, applying the expressions for $H$ and $I$ in~(\ref{2approx}), and using the expression for $A$ in~(\ref{2approx}) to substitute for $A$ in the transient period insertion rate $A/L$, yields an approximation for the average hit rate during the transient period of